 There is often a Developmental Venous Anomaly (DVA) in association with a cavernoma.
 A DVA represents a variant on normal venous drainage and is benign.

-Cavernomas can bleed, causing stroke or death.
-In general the haemorrhage from a cavernoma is relatively small because of the slow flow of blood within the lesion.
+Cavernomas can bleed, causing a stroke or death.
+In general, the haemorrhage from a cavernoma is relatively small because of the slow flow of blood within the lesion.
 It’s estimated that the risk of bleeding from a cavernoma is between 1-2 % per year.
 Cavernomas may also cause seizures or may remain asymptomatic.

 In general, asymptomatic cavernomas discovered incidentally do not require treatment.
-If a cavernoma causes seizures the patient is managed with anti-epileptic medications.
+If cavernomas cause seizures the patient is managed with anti-epileptic medications.